Table of Contents

 8. You can discard an identical card at any point in the game.
 Use the “two-it” rule that allows you to put an identical card down on the pile.

-Learn how to deal with the penalties of the MAO card game and become a pro!
+Learn the complete rules of the MAO card game and become a pro!

 Speed is a fun game alternative to Uno.
 So in order to win, you should be the first player to get rid of your cards.

 The card order is similar to other matching-type card games and depends on whether the Ace is low or high.